-This impact analysis of HBl is organized into five parts, based on the topics of the statutes addressed in the bill:

-- 1. Attorney general reimbursement fund; - 2.
-Community control sanctions and technical violations; - 3.
-Intervention in lieu of conviction ("ILC"); - 4. sealing of a record of conviction;8 and - 5.
-Involuntary commitment to treatment for alcohol or drug abuse in probate courts.9

-Preceding these sections is a summary of recommendations and a discussion of the limitations of this study.
+This impact analysis of HB1 is organized into five parts, based on the topics of the statutes addressed in the bill: (1) attorney general reimbursement fund,5 (2) community control sanctions and technical violations,6 (3) intervention in lieu of conviction ("ILC"),7 (4) sealing of a record of conviction,8 and (5) involuntary commitment to treatment for alcohol or drug abuse in probate courts.9 Preceding these sections is a summary of recommendations and a discussion of the limitations of this study.

 This report utilizes the framework set out by the original workgroup to approach the study of impact as consistent and standardized as possible in order to allow for the most direct comparison across study years that is practically achievable with the information available.
-As such, each of the five sections begin with a brief review of how HB1 changed each of the statutes.
+As such, each of the five sections begin with a brief review of the how HB1 changed each of the statutes.
 Following this information is a discussion of how the 2021 HB1 Workgroup defined the impact of these changes.
 The source(s) of information used to evaluate that impact is then discussed, followed by analysis of the available information and recommendations to improve upon the impact.